 Opposition to Agile

-While Agile is gaining steam, the Waterfall method is still preferred by many developers due to its predictability and known costs.
+While Agile is becoming increasingly popular, the Waterfall method is still preferred by many organizations due to its predictability and known costs.

-Unlike Agile, which is far more flexible and fluid, and may even result in a product that looks and functions not at all as you imagined, Waterfall gives you certainty.
+Unlike Agile, which is far more flexible and fluid, and may even result in a product that looks and functions differently than you had initially thought, Waterfall gives you certainty.